San José State University School of Social Work Mission and Goals

 The School of Social Work is committed to core social work values: service, social justice, the dignity and worth of the person, the importance of human relationships, integrity, competence, human rights, and scientific inquiry.

 The academic freedom of faculty and students is vital to the role of promoting life-long learning and intellectual inquiry through research, scholarship, and the pursuit of knowledge.

 The school places the highest priority on ensuring the academic success and personal growth of the San Jose State University community.

 The highest standards are held in support of continual improvement and innovation in all that the school does.

 All individuals are held accountable for their behavior; including being honest and fair in all their work and interactions.

 Diversity, inclusion, civility and individual uniqueness are respected.
 The School recognizes the strengths that these factors bring to the learning environment.

 Collaborative relationships within and beyond the campus are valued in order to realize the mission of the School.

 Statement of Core Competencies

-The curriculum for the School of Social Work is guided by ten core competency areas, which are defined by the Council on Social Work Education and are reflective of the program mission and goals.
-The operational definition of each competency area demonstrated through practice behaviors: specific knowledge, values, and skills needed for generalist practice (BASW) graduates or applied in advanced practice with additional specialized knowledge and skills (MSW).
-For the School of Social Work, these ten competencies constitute the major student learning objectives for the program.
+The curriculum for the School of Social Work is guided by nine competencies, which are defined by the Council on Social Work Education and are reflective of our mission and goals.
+Each competency describes the knowledge, values, skills, and cognitive and affective processes that comprise the competency at the generalist level of practice.
+The operational definition of each competency area is demonstrated through practice behaviors which integrate these components, i.e., specific knowledge, values, and skills needed for generalist practice (BASW) graduates or applied in advanced practice with additional specialized knowledge and skills (MSW).
+For the School of Social Work, these nine competencies constitute the major student learning objectives for the program.
 The core competencies for the BASW and MSW Programs are outlined below: